-A remote host is a physical or virtual machine hosting the source code and running a headless CLion instance to perform most of the IDE functions.
-A thin local client, for example, a laptop, connects to the server and is used for actual development.
+The remote host is a physical (Linux) or virtual machine hosting the source code and running a headless CLion instance.
+The thin client, for example, a laptop, connects to the host and transparently provides full access to all IDE features.

 You can use one of the following ways to launch JetBrains Gateway:

 Use CLion and the enabled Remote Development Gateway plugin in it.
 In this case, when you open the CLion welcome screen, the Remote Development option will be available immediately and you can connect to your remote server using SSH.

 Install JetBrains Gateway using the JetBrains Toolbox App.